auravila/DataScience-Capstone/README.md

 #### Enable Logging

-For a web service to have the loggin enable is required to execute the code below:
+For a web service to have the logging enable is required to execute the code below:

 |Code Lines|
 |-|